The Essential Bilbao Travel Guide

 Bilbao’s Casco viejo or Old Town in English is a part of the city that you must visit!
 I felt like this was the liveliest part of Bilbao for me.
 People were hanging out of bars, there was a nice atmosphere about the place that I enjoyed!

-This is one of Bilbao’s best points of interest, as the architecture here is incredible.
+This is one of the best points of interest in Bilbao, as the architecture here is incredible.
 It’s traditional in style, with narrow streets and quirky shops and restaurants.
 There’s also the great Plaza Nueva, which you should visit as well!

 The Guggenheim museum has become a sort of symbol of Bilbao in recent times and it’s not hard to see why.
 The museum is unlike anything I’ve seen before!
 It’s hard to know what to make of it, as it looks so completely wacky.
 It’s definitely a marvel of modern architecture!